 2. CEESAT criteria can be used as a quick step by step guide to the reliability of reviews

-What are CEE Systematic Reviews and Maps?
+What are CEE Evidence Syntheses?

 A Systematic Review collates, critically appraises, and synthesizes all available evidence relevant to a question.
 Reviewers use pre-defined methods to minimize bias and thus provide more reliable findings that could inform decision making.